f-kuzey-edes-huyal/loan_default_prediction/README.md

 The first issue I encountered was that XGBoost produced the same results for each run.
 After reviewing the documentation, I modified the booster to ```gblinear```, which resolved the issue.
 Similarly, Logistic Regression yielded identical results for each run, as it is a deterministic classifier.

+Since the dataset was highly imbalanced, I opted for the Precision-Recall (PR) curve instead of the ROC curve.
+The figure below compares the average precision scores across the mean of ten runs for each classifier.
+Among the classifiers, XGBoost demonstrated the best performance.

 ![Precision Recall Curve](precision_recall_curve.png)